Of all the buzzwords out there for marketing, ‘Growth Hacking’, is the one I hate the most.

 The misunderstanding of Marketing has given rise to new buzzwords and ‘new’ concepts.
 ‘Content Marketing’, ‘Social Media Ninja’, ‘Growth Hackers’ are all in trend.

-We’re really good at rebranding and we’re obsessed with shiny new toys.
+We’re good at rebranding and we’re obsessed with shiny new toys.

-This is why it is important to get back to basics.
+This is why it’s essential to get back to basics.

-Rather than marketing being an after-thought or a support service, marketing needs to be in the driving seat.
+Rather than marketing being an afterthought or a support service, marketing should be in the driving seat.